TartanLlama/tartanllama.github.io/_drafts/exploding-tuples-fold-expressions.md

 Hopefully you'll see that now, when we call this:

 {% highlight cpp %}
-call_on_tuple(std::make_tuple(1, 42.1, "hi"),
+for_each(std::make_tuple(1, 42.1, "hi"),
               [](auto&& e) { std::cout << e; });
 {% endhighlight %}

-then `std::index_sequence<0,1,2>` will be generated in `call_on_tuple`, everything will be passed on to the helper, and it'll generate code to call our closure for each element of the tuple.
+then `std::index_sequence<0,1,2>` will be generated in `for_each`, everything will be passed on to the helper, and it'll generate code to call our closure for each element of the tuple.

 Unfortunately, that's not what happens.

 ----------------------------------